Features

 - When an XCDAM format was chosen an option to force a constant GOP size will become available

-For compliance with the Sony format specifications, clips at these frame rates need to have an even frame number.
-If the sequence consists of an odd number of frames, by default the plug-in will truncate the sequence by one frame and export an even number of frames.
-You may force the plug-in to ignore that rule and export all frames by checking “Accept odd sequence duration”, but be aware that the resulting output violates the specification and may not be accepted by certain Sony hardware and software. - If the chosen format is of a XAVC Long GOP or a XAVC Intra VBR type, select the desired MXF Essence Location Style from the MXF Container Format drop-down menu.
-A dialog to specify the target file name and location and the settings will appear:
+For compliance with the Sony format specifications clips at these frame rates need to have an even frame number.
+If the sequence consists of an odd number of frames, by default the plugin will truncate the sequence by one frame and export an even number of frames.
+You may force the plugin to ignore that rule and export all frames by checking “Accept odd sequence duration”, but be aware that the resulting output violates the specification and may not be accepted by certain Sony hardware and software. -

 The Single Essence Location Style is the default style for XAVC Long GOP and XAVC Intra VBR.
-For XAVC Intra VBR the MXF Container Format is fixed to the Single Essence Location style, for XDCAM HD it is fixed to the Multiple Essence Location style. - If the file is to be ingested and edited in another workplace while it is exported, set the Enable Growing File Style option to Enabled.
-Files exported in this style can be linked by the nablet XAVC XDCAM plug-in in Avid products and probably also on other NLEs:
+For XAVC Intra VBR the MXF Container Format is fixed to Single Essence Location style, for XDCAM HD it is fixed to Multiple Essence Location style.
+If the file is to be ingested and edited on an other workplace while it is being exported, set the “Enable Growing File Style” option to Enabled.
+Files exported in this style can be linked by the nablet XAVC XDCAM plug-in in Avid products and probably also on other NLE's.

 Note that the MXF Container Format selection has no effect in this mode.
-By nature, growing Long GOP files always are of Multiple Essence Location style. - If needed, suppress the generation of an ANC track by setting the Create ANC Data track option to Disabled.
+By nature growing Long GOP files always are of Multiple Essence Location style.If needed, suppress the generation of an ANC track by setting the “Create ANC Data track” option to Disabled.

-- Select the desired Audio Mixdown mode
+Select the desired Audio Mixdown mode

-Direct Out is the default mixdown mode and should be chosen to maintain full XAVC or XDCAM compliance. - To insert XML metadata into the exported MXF file check Write Metadata to File
+Direct Out is the default mixdown mode an should be chosen to maintain full XAVC or XDCAM compliance.-

-The generated XML metadata will contain file and format information.
+Check “Write Sidecar XML File” to also export an XML file next to the MXF file.The generated XML metadata will contain file and format information.
 If you fill in Title, Creator, and Description text boxes, this information will be added to the metadata.
-Note that the Avid host will store these entries as persistent.
-You need to update it for each export and if you do not want all or some of that user information, please clear the corresponding text boxes. - On Media Composer before v2018.10б select the Save Button to start the export.
+Note that the Avid host will store these entries persistent.
+You need to update it for each export and if you do not want all or some of that user information, please clear the corresponding text boxes.

-On Media Composer v2018.10 and later, hit Save As to save the setting as a preset.
-Then hit save to return to the Export as .. dialog.
-Hit the Save Button to start the export.
+Then hit save to return to the “Export as ..” dialog.
+Hit the “Save” Button to start the export.

-Saved export settings can be selected from the Export Settings drop-down menu for further exports without the need to raise the AMA File Export dialog again.
+Saved export settings can be selected from the “Export Settings” drop down menu for further exports without the need to raise the the AMA File Export dialog again.

-Exporting XDCAM HD 4:2:0 and XDCAM HD 4:2:2 to an optical disc
+Exporting XDCAM HD 4:2:0 and XDCAM HD 4:2:2 to an optical disc:

-It is possible to export an XDCAM HD file directly to an optical disc, e.g. on a Sony PDW-U1 or PDWU2 device.
-When specifying the target name and location navigate to the device and select the Clip folder on the mounted optical disc as the target folder.
-Depending on the settings made at the Sony XDCAM Drive Utility software, the filename you specified will be used for naming on the disc or the drive will change it to the typical XDCAM naming form e.g. C0003.MXF.
+It is possible to export an XDCAM HD file directly to an optical disc, e.g. on an Sony PDW-U1 or PDWU2 device.
+When specifying the target name and location navigate to the device and select the “Clip” folder on the mounted optical disc as the target folder.
+Depending on the settings made at the Sony XDCAM Drive Utility software, the filename you specified will be used for naming on the disc or the drive will change it to the typical XDCAM naming form like e.g. C0003.MXF.
 Before exporting make sure the disc's system frequency matches the frame rate of the exported timeline.
 You cannot mix clips with PAL frame rates and NTSC frame rates on the same disc.

-One workaround is to export to local storage first and copy the resulting MXF file to the Clip folder on the mounted disc manually.
+One workaround is to export to a local storage first and copy the resulting MXF file to the Clip folder on the mounted disc manually.

-Another optional workaround is to use the Export to Device feature for native XDCAM HD export by Avid Media Composer.
+An other optional workaround is to use the Export to Device feature for native XDCAM HD export by Avid Media Composer.

 - The format options that become available vary depending on the project settings.